dotansimha/graphql-code-generator/docs/plugins/typescript-common.md

 #### `enums` (default value: `{}`)

-Use this feature to set custom values for your GraphQL enums.
+Use this feature to set custom values for your GraphQL enums, or to reuse an existing enum.

+##### Custom values:

 ```yaml
 # ...